-If an application is received for a Looked After Child (LAC), in accordance with the protocol that has been agreed with schools, a LAC meeting will be arranged, to which all interested parties are invited.
+If an application is received for a Child Looked After (CLA), in accordance with the protocol that has been agreed with schools, a CLA meeting may be arranged (where appropriate), to which all interested parties are invited.
 In advance of this meeting the placing authority is required to share relevant information including the Personal Education Plan, School records and Statement of Educational Needs / IDP, if the child has one.